NAVER Z joins Tech Coalition to Prevent Sexual Exploitation and Abuse of Children Online

-As a member of the Tech Coalition, NAVER Z joins 27 companies that are working to develop new technologies, fund new research, increase reporting, and take collective action to ensure a more coordinated and collaborative approach to keeping children safe online.
+As a member of the Tech Coalition, NAVER Z joins 24 companies that are working to develop new technologies, fund new research, increase reporting, and collectively take action to not only prevent and detect online child sexual exploitation and abuse, but also use these resources to ensure that they can feel safer, empowered, and more informed.

 For young users of ZEPETO, the NAVER Z updated the Community Guidelines, which highlight that minor safety violations are reviewed with the highest priority and severity, and published Guardian's Guide to equip parents, guardians, and caretakers with informative resources to help keep young users safe.
 NAVER Z's global Trust and Safety team is also working around the clock to develop tools and resources that prevent, detect, and remove accounts that engage in child sexual exploitation and abuse.